La Paz (Bolivia): Top 10 Things to Do

 View from Hotel Rosario

-9Shopping at Mercado de las Brujas
+9Go shopping at the Mercado de las Brujas

-1 – Mi Teleférico
+No 1 – Ride Mi Teleférico

 By far my favourite thing about La Paz was riding on Mi Teleférico.
 There are 10 lines, each a different colour, (with gold under construction).
 Covering a total of 30 km, they criss-cross the city.
 The cable cars are clean, efficient and cheap (around 30p a ride).
 Honestly, I could have happily spent several days in La Paz just riding cable cars.
-Each station has two names; one in Spanish and the other in Aymara.

 Naranja (Orange)